Bruck-3/Bruck-3/README.md

 📚 When I'm not coding, you can find me exploring new technologies, contributing to open-source projects, or continuously learning and enhancing my skills.

 📫 Let's connect!
-Feel free to reach out to me on  [email](mailto:brucktafesse25@gmail.com)to discuss exciting opportunities or collaborate on interesting projects.
+Feel free to reach out to me on  [email](mailto:brucktafesse25@gmail.com) to discuss exciting opportunities or collaborate on interesting projects.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />